QUB-ASL/bzzz/SET_UP.md

 * Python
 * Platformio

-After the correct extensions are installed the ESP32 can be flashed
+After the correct extensions are installed the ESP32 can be flashed.

+To do this, connect the ESP32 to the Raspberry Pi via USB then click the arrow in the top right corner or pressing Ctrl+Alt+U.

 ## Discord Bot
 QUB students should follow the [Discord Bot guidelines](raspberry/DiscordBot) to be able to ssh into the Raspberry Pi.

-## How to fly
+## You are now ready to fly, go to [How to fly](README.md#how-to-fly)